Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Spectral Properties Inspire Global Partitioning

 \section{Spectral Properties Inspire Global Partitioning}

-In this section, we first extend the spectral theory for EDVW hypergraphs, then introduce our HyperClus-G algorithm.
-Specifically, we show that using our definitions, there are algebraic connections between hypergraph NCut, Rayleigh Quotient and Laplacian (Theorem \ref{thm: main result global}), which are consistent to pair-wise graphs.
+In this section, we first extend the spectral theory for EDVW hypergraphs, then we introduce our HyperClus-G algorithm.
+Specifically, we show that using our definitions, there are algebraic connections among hypergraph NCut, Rayleigh Quotient, and Laplacian (Theorem \ref{thm: main result global}), which are consistent with pair-wise graphs.

 From Definition \ref{df: p(S)} to Definition \ref{df: volume of a set}, in the context of EDVW hypergraph, we re-define the volume of boundaries and vertex sets.
 We show that our definitions have properties that are consistent with those on graphs.
 Given a vertex set $\cm{S} \subseteq \cm{V}$, we use $\bar{\cm{S}}$ to denote its \textit{complementary set}, where $\cm{S} \cup \bar{\cm{S}} = \cm{V}$ and $\cm{S} \cap \bar{\cm{S}} = \emptyset$.
 We have the following definition regarding the probability of a set.